 Questionnaire Information: Found in the MSQ™, PQF®, SSQ®, or equivalent

 Consistent monitoring of your account is the backbone of effective maintenance.
 You should log into your account at least once a week.
 Many changes can happen between quarterly updates, such as the addition of new requirements, expiration of insurance documents, and renewal notices—just to name a few!
-Consistent monitoring and a hands-on approach will be very helpful when the more extensive third-party auditor quarterly update requirements come around.
+Consistent monitoring and a hands-on approach will be very helpful when the more extensive prequalification site quarterly update requirements come around.

 In addition to monitoring your account on a regular basis, it’s important to be proactive with your safety programs.
 Most important, your safety program should fall in line with and meet the requirements of your health and safety administration (OSHA for the United States, OH&S for Canada, HSE for the UK and Australia).
 Review the applicable codes and federal regulations and make sure your safety programs are compliant.
 After this is done, thoroughly review your Owner Client safety program requirements—they may actually be stricter than the legislative standards!

 In 2015 alone, Safety Services Company has made over 60 revisions to existing programs and written over 30 new chapters for the United States and Canada to meet the ever-changing RAVS®* on ISNetworld®*!
 That equates to researching and developing 2 new chapters and updating 5 current programs each month, not including the training to go along with them!
 Whenever a change is required in your programs, review the changes requested against what you currently have written.
 Changes in policy requirements can be quite extensive and take substantial amounts of time to properly research and write, so be sure to set aside the proper time and resource.
 Brand new requirements may have to be written from the ground up if you do not already have a written policy on them.
 Owner Clients may require you to have programs that don’t pertain to your company specifically, but must have because they may be present on the job site.